intranda/goobi-workflow-plugins-en/step/intranda_step_herisimport.md

 ---
 description: >-
   This Step Plugin for Goobi workflow automatically requests specific monument information from an internal Vocabulary data source to map these fields into the METS file.
-It was developed for the BDA in Austria.
+It was developed for the Federal Office for the Protection of Monuments in Austria.

 ---